arefxv/account-abstraction/README.md

 # AccountAbstraction: A Minimal Account Abstraction Solution Supporting Ethereum and zkSync

 This repository implements a robust and secure account abstraction contract designed for Ethereum and zkSync networks.
-Built with the Foundry framework, it leverages modularity and efficiency to handle user operations effectively.
+Built with the Foundry framework, it leverages modularity and efficiency to handle user operations effectively

 ## Features
 * **cross-Network Compatibility**: Supports Ethereum and zkSync for seamless interoperability.